When I walked off the stage, a young woman was waiting to ask me a question.

 Lisa would tell you that there are days when she doesn’t like me at all.
 But she still loves me.
 The choice is hers to what she’s going to do on those days.
 We have chosen to be in this relationship and our feelings come and they go.
-So, making it all about “when you won’t like them anymore” assumes a couple things.
+So, making it all about “when you don’t like each other anymore” assumes a couple things.

 - It assumes that you should base all your relationship decisions on your feelings.

-- It assumes that your feelings won’t ever change back to what they were before
+- It assumes that your feelings won’t ever change to what they were before

 Regardless of feelings – if you have a decent marriage – you made a commitment to that relationship.

 I know that I’ve had a gamut of feelings in a matter of seconds.
 I can be angry, hurt, embarrassed, scared nearly in an instant.
 Which of those feelings is the correct one?
 They may all be.

 Here’s the thing.
 I believe that feelings are good sign posts – but they are not a good destination.

 If you don’t ‘like’ your spouse any more, you need to find out why.
 Your feelings may be pointing to something that has changed. in you, or them.
 You should find out why you are having those “Don’t like them anymore” feelings.

 It probably has little to do with them, and a lot to do with you.